15 Ways for College Students to be Greener in their Dorm and on Campus

 Lastly, always make sure you recycle your paper- don't throw it in the trash.

-10. Be conscious of your helpings in the dining halls.
+conscious of your helpings in the dining halls.

 Food waste is a major problem in the United States and around the world.
 The world produces enough calories to feed everyone, yet hunger is rampant not only in third world countries, but developed countries too.